arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 With either of the above code snippets (`ON` or `USING`): subject 3 from disease **matches** with subject 3 from smoking, subject 5 from disease **doesn't match** with anyone in smoking, subject 8 from disease **doesn't match** with anyone from smoking, subject 2 from smoking **doesn't match** with anyone from disease, and subject 4 from smoking **doesn't match** with anyone from disease

 --{{2}}--
 Sometimes the data that appears in the two tables has the same field name, as we just saw, but sometimes the data might be stored under different names.
 Here is an example in which the "same" data, "semester" in "math grades" and "term" in "language grades", is labeled differently between the two tables.
-SQL can handle this.
+Luckily, SQL can handle this.

 {{2}}
 *****